Nonresidential Building Retreats After October’s Substantial Gain; Highways Up 16 Percent.

 At a seasonally adjusted annual rate of $563.3 billion, new construction starts in November fell 5 percent from the previous month, according to Dodge Data & Analytics.
 The decline represented a partial pullback after the 13 percent increase reported for total construction in October, as nonresidential building lost some momentum following its improved October pace.

-“The pattern of construction starts on a month-to-month basis is rarely smooth, and on balance October and November do show improvement after the subdued activity in late summer,” stated Robert A. Murray, chief economist for Dodge Data & Analytics.
+“The pattern of construction starts on a month-to-month basis is rarely smooth, and on balance October and November do show improvement after the subdued activity in late summer,” said Robert A. Murray, chief economist for Dodge Data & Analytics.
 “The construction expansion, while often hesitant, should be able to continue in coming months as the result of several factors.
 Market fundamentals for commercial real estate, namely occupancies and rents, continue to strengthen.
 More construction bond measures are getting passed at the state and local levels of government, particularly for school construction.
 A new five-year federal transportation bill was enacted in early December, and it’s estimated that federal financing support for highway and bridge construction will be up 5 percent next year.
 Congress has reached agreement on fiscal 2016 appropriations, alleviating near term uncertainty with regard to federal funding.
 And, while the Federal Reserve has begun to move monetary policy towards a more neutral stance, the increases in short term interest rates during 2016 are expected to be very gradual.”

 Nonresidential building in November dropped 13 percent to $175.4 billion (annual rate), following its 33 percent rebound in October.
 The commercial building categories as a group have been the cause of much of the volatility over the past two months, sliding 29 percent in November after soaring 53 percent in October.
-Office construction plunged 43 percent in November after being lifted in October by the start of two very large data centers, valued at $570 million and $300 million respectively, and several large office buildings.
+Office construction plunged 43 percent in November after being lifted in October by the start of two very large data centers, valued at $570 million and $300 million, respectively, and several large office buildings.

 The institutional building group in November receded a slight 1 percent after registering 23 percent growth in October.
 Weaker activity was reported for amusement-related work, down 12 percent, although some support was provided by the $181 million convention center portion of the Eighth and Howell convention center hotel complex in Seattle.